thoth-station/core/README.rst

 Architectural decisions
 -----------------------

-We keep track of architectural decisions using a lightweigh architectural decision records.
+We keep track of architectural decisions using lightweight architectural decision records.
 More information on the used format is available at https://adr.github.io/madr/.
 General information about architectural decision records is available at `https://adr.github.io/ <https://adr.github.io/>`_.